matteomanzo-zz/BookParsing_Csharp/README.md

 ```
 mono Program.exe
 ```
-You can use the file `book.txt`, wich is already in the folder. <br/> Run the tests opening the `BookParsing.sln` solution on Xamarin and `Run unit tests`.
+You can use the file `book.txt`, which is already in the folder. <br/> Run the tests opening the `BookParsing.sln` solution on Xamarin and `Run unit tests`.

 ##Thoughts on the project